shahmitul1990/enrollment_prediction/README.md

 They used to overestimate or underestimate demand, leading to:

-* 👨‍🏫 Hiring too many or too few faculty
+👨‍🏫 Hiring too many or too few faculty <br>
-* 🏫 Overcrowded or underutilized classrooms
+🏫 Overcrowded or underutilized classrooms <br>
-* 💰 Incorrect budgeting
+💰 Incorrect budgeting

 So the management wanted a predictive enrollment model with high accuracy.